yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 <img src="assets/week2/welcome.png">

-The good times continue!
+Awareness continues with another productive week.

-This past week was a great dive into the world of troubleshooting and the importance of observability for us; software developers.
+This past days was a great dive into the world of observability.

+I acknowledged the importance of seeing things clearly and tracing its roots.

-I started by learning about the three main observability pillars: metrics, traces, and logs.
+I started by learning about the three main observability pillars: metrics¹, traces², and logs³.

-I gained a deeper understanding of how each of these pillars can provide valuable insights into the performance of software applications & help to identify and resolve issues quickly.
+I gained a deeper understanding of how each of these pillars can provide valuable insights into the performance of software applications & aid to identify issues.

 I successfully setup CRUDDUR to four different observability tools: Honeycomb, AWS X-Ray, CloudWatch, and Rollbar.